HonestResolv3/Pepsi-Virus-Remake/README.md

 # Pepsi Virus Remake

-Rewritten a friend's Java-based program (which causes chaos) in C#
+Re-wrote a friend's Java-based program in C#

 Features:
 - Lightweight and Portable program
 - No window/taskbar icon to make it even harder to get rid of
-- Moves your mouse extremely fast to any random point and clicks in that area
+- Moves your mouse extremely fast to any random point on the screen and clicks in that area

 Notes:
 - THIS CAN HARM YOUR COMPUTER IF YOU CHOOSE TO RUN IT, RUN IT AT YOUR OWN RISK!